yeekangc/cloud-pak-for-applications/README.md

 ![GitHub Logo](images/ss2.png)

 ### 6. Conclusion
 In this tutorial, we have learned the complete lifecycle of Architecture modernization using IBM Cloud Pak for Applications.
-We've seen how can we integrate Codewind in our visual studio that helps in breaking down the monolithic project into microservices and how can we test, debug and monitor each service independently.
-Once we are satisfied with our services in local development then we can deploy it to the central repo GitHub.From there learn how to create GitHub token and integrate Tekton instance from CP4A that helps in CI/CD process that fetches all the changes done by the local development team.
-Both the microservices running successfully and independently on Openshift and now we can scale them depending on the workload.
-In the future, we can integrate as many microservices as we want without affecting or shutting down the complete application.
+We've seen how can we integrate Codewind in our visual studio that helps in breaking down the one traditional monolithic project containing multiple services into two projects containing related services to each project and how can we test, debug and monitor each project services independently.
+Once we are satisfied with our projects in local development then we can deploy it to the central repo GitHub.
+From there we learn how to create GitHub token and integrate Tekton instance from IBM Cloud Pak for Applications that help in CI/CD process that triggers all the changes implemented by the local development team.
+Both the projects running successfully and independently on  IBM Cloud Pak for Applications and now we can scale them depending on the workload.
+In the future, we can integrate as many microservices as we want without affecting or shutting down the complete project.